valtech/aem-easy-content-upgrade/Readme.md

  * Start index: starts with 0 (= latest history entry)
  * Count: number of entries to print

-## ExecuteAllScripts
+## Execute with data

-This will execute all script defined underneath /apps.
-Additionally you can add a json string to pass to the script context.
+Executes a single file or all files of a folder structure.
+Additionally, you can pass json data for the script context.

 Parameters:
+* Path: path of script/folder
 * Data: Json object string

 Example json:
 ``` json